 - An Khang Thịnh Vượng – “Chúc bạn an khang thịnh vượng.” – Wishing friend security, good health, and prosperity.

-- Tiền Vô Như Nước – Money flows in like water or wishing one love, luck, and prosperity.
+- Tiền Vô Như Nước – Money flows in like water or wishing one wealth and prosperity.

-- Tấn Tài Tấn Lọc – May lots of money and fortune come your way.
+- Tấn Tài Tấn Lọc – May tons of money and fortune come your way.

 “Lì Xì” – Lucky Money in Red Envelopes